Skip to content

 Divorce & Family Law Attorney Serving Bristol

-Last updated April 2026
+Last updated June 2026

 Divorce in Bristol: The Real Timeline

 An uncontested divorce typically closes in 3 to 6 months from the date of filing, assuming both sides cooperate on the Agreement and Property Settlement.
 If contested, expect 12 to 24 months depending on complexity and trial schedule.
 Bristol's established neighborhoods and long-term residents often come to us after 20, 30, or 40-year marriages.
 Those cases involve serious retirement account questions, home equity, and sometimes business interests.
-The stakes are high because you're dividing decades of accumulation.
+The stakes are high because you are dividing decades of accumulation.
 Learn more about uncontested divorce in Pennsylvania and check our guide on divorce costs.

 Custody Disputes and PFA Orders

 Protection from Abuse (PFA) orders are common in family law cases.
 If you need one, we file in Doylestown and can often get an emergency order that same day.
-If you're defending against a PFA, we prepare your response and represent you at the hearing.
+If you are defending against a PFA, we prepare your response and represent you at the hearing.
 These orders carry real consequences for custody, gun ownership, and housing, so the process matters.

 Child Support and Spousal Support